codingforeveryone/READMEs/scope-and-hoisting.md

 console.log(name) // logs Mouth
 ```

 We don't create a local context for the variable `name` inside the `if` statement.
 Javascript only does this with _functions_.
-When we `console.log(name)` it is still the global variable only that we re-assigned the value of `Mouth` to it inside of the `if` statement.
+When we `console.log(name)` it is still the global variable but we have re-assigned the value of `Mouth` to it inside of the `if` statement.

 -